d-coder111/DSAmplify/README.md

  ### 🌟 Steps to Contribute:
  1. Register your GitHub ID on [Hackoberfest Website](https://hacktoberfest.com/auth/)
- 2. Fork the repository.
+ 2. Fork the repository and mark it with a star to demonstrate your support⭐.
- 3. Add programs in their respective folders or contribute to the web-development domain of this repository and please avoid redundant & duplicate programs.
+ 3. Add the programs in their designated folders or contribute to the web development section of this repository, making sure to avoid redundant and duplicate programs.
  4. Commit and push your changes.
  5. Create a pull request to the original repository.
  6. Your pull request will be reviewed and merged.